UltraMessaging/msg_id_histo/README.md

 # reroute_runs.pl

-This is a special-purpose tool for a customer issue where the UM version 6.5 DRO (which had several bugs init) sometimes led to network instability.
+This is a special-purpose tool for a customer issue where the UM version 6.5 DRO (which had several bugs, since fixed) sometimes led to network instability.
-The instability was detected by re-route messages appearing repeatedly in the Store logs.
+One symtom of this instability is re-route messages appearing repeatedly in the Store logs.

 But the occasional re-route log is not an indication of instability.